Welcome to the international Nordic Art Education in Motion seminar at Aalto University!

 Seems that we have a new comment, exclaims Flavie.

 In the end we had some time for the group work The last exercise was curated by NoVA students Tyler Liu and Joanna Wong from Aalto University and Gaia Mazzola from Konstfack.
-The teams were asked to discuss about what are the key elements of the future Nordic and Baltic collaboration and list them in the posters.
+The teams were asked to discuss about the key elements of future Nordic and Baltic collaboration and list them in the posters.

 Applauses for all who came and made the Nordic Art Education in Motions seminar possible.

-Oh, I forgot to introduce what is this seminar about.
+Oh, I forgot to introduce what this seminar is about.
 The Nordic Art Education and Motion seminar in the nutshell:

 One day long public seminar at Aalto University

-Organized by Aalto University, School of Arts, Design and Architecture in Finland, Nordic Visual Studies and Art Education Master’s Programme and EDDA Norden Art Education Network
+Organized by Aalto University, School of Arts, Design and Architecture in Finland, Nordic Visual Studies and Art Education Masters Programme and EDDA Norden Art Education Network

 The seminar discussed about international perspectives in art education and highlighted Nordplus theme: Digital competences and computational thinking: preparing children, young people and adults for a digitalized society